- Toddlers can store memories, but their ability to recall is developing due to ongoing brain maturation.

 - Activities to boost memory include recalling the day as a family, discussing events, playing memory games, and avoiding frustration with the natural forgetfulness of toddlers.

-Although you have already seen a tremendous progress in your daughter’s capacity to recall events from the past, your little one’s brain is still very young.
+Although you have already seen a tremendous progress in your child’s capacity to recall events from the past, your little one’s brain is still very young.
 Toddlers can store information and memories, but because their brain, specially the hippocampus and cortex, is still developing, they have a much harder time than adults retrieving memories.
 This means that, although your 3-year-old might not be able to recall many aspects of daily life, memories are never truly lost.
-Psychologist Dima Amso from Brown University assets that every memory is essentially a unit of experience and even if specific memories are forgotten, the whole of our memory, even from a very early age, is the basis of every person’s identity.
+Psychologist Dima Amso from Brown University assets that every memory is essentially a unit of experience and, even if specific memories are forgotten, the whole of our memory, even from a very early age, is the basis of every person’s identity.

-Just remember never to scold or show frustration about your little one’s developing memory, its normal at this age for kids to forget things.
+Just remember never to scold or show frustration about your little one’s developing memory, it’s normal at this age for kids to forget things.